TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 Specifically:

-- GitHub does not expose stable, user-visible identifiers or URLs for individual comments that are suitable for deterministic routing.
+- GitHub does not expose stable, user-visible identifiers or URLs for individual comments suitable for deterministic routing.
-- Comment ordering, visibility, and existence are mutable and may change over time, making comment indices unsuitable as identifier-defining fields.
+- Comment ordering, visibility, and existence are mutable and may change over time.
-- Introducing comment indices, counts, or sub-identifiers would require runtime API calls, further coordination, and snapshot mutation, violating the fixed-snapshot assumption and the resolver’s determinism guarantees.
+- Introducing comment indices or sub-identifiers would violate snapshot immutability and determinism.

 Accordingly, DeployStega models receiver-side work as a **bounded search problem**.
-This design reflects realistic covert signaling conditions, preserves snapshot immutability, avoids hidden coordination channels, and maintains behavioral plausibility.
-Receiver-side scanning cost is therefore an **explicit and measurable tradeoff for stealth**, not a routing defect.
+Receiver-side scanning cost is an **explicit and measurable tradeoff for stealth**, not a routing defect.

 ---